-Where is the INNOSUP-06 programme taking place?
+Where did the INNOSUP-06 programme take place?

 This project has received funding from the European Union's Horizon 2020 research and innovation framework programme under Work Programme 2018-2020 Action 7.
 Innovation in small and medium-sized enterprises: Support to design and running of randomized control trials under INNOSUP-06-2018.
 The information and views set out on this page are those of the author(s) and do not necessarily reflect the official opinion of EISMEA or of the European Commission.
 Neither EISMEA, nor the European Commission can guarantee the accuracy of the data included in this study.
 Neither EISMEA, nor the European Commission or any person acting on their behalf may be held responsible for the use which may be made of the information contained therein.